Toews' late goal leads Blackhawks past Canucks

 Crawford had to be sharp at times, including stopping Daniel Sedin on a breakaway 7:41 in.

-The Blackhawks' goalie was tested several times in the scoreless second to keep Vancouver off the board He stopped Brandon Sutter from the edge of the crease midway through the period during a Canucks power play and Sven Baertschi on a point-blank rebound attempt during another Vancouver man-advantage with 2:30 left in the frame.
+The Blackhawks' goalie was tested several times in the scoreless second, but kept Vancouver off the board.
+He stopped Brandon Sutter and Sven Baertschi on point-blank attempts during the Canucks first two power plays.

-After Chicago defenseman Michal Kempny was called for holding, Stecher broke through on the Canucks' third power play at 5:03 of the third.
+After Chicago defenseman Michal Kempny was called for holding, Stecher broke through on the Canucks' third man advantage at 5:03 of the third.
 Stecher's high shot from the slot flipped past Crawford's glove with Daniel Sedin screening in front.

-Horvat tied it 2-all 46 seconds later to cap a nifty set a of moves.
+Horvat tied it 2-all 46 seconds later to cap a nifty set of moves.

 He beat Kempny in the left circle and plowed to the net.
 Crawford stopped Horvat's first shot, but he followed through and buried the rebound.